osmcode/osm-data-model-tools/README.md

 way has.
 This is surprisingly complicated and there are several corner cases.

+### `limits`

+Create histograms for the number of nodes in ways, members in a relation, and lengths of tag keys, values and member roles.
+Also outputs PBF files with unsually long keys, values, roles, or unusually many tags.

 ### `mark-topo-nodes`

 Add tags to all nodes that don't have any tags and are in multiple ways or